 Madison, North Carolina - "How does Verizon get away with their coverage maps that certainly do not reflect actual coverage???"

 Lake Mack Forrest Hills, Florida - "Bad inside and outside.
-It was the same with Sprint, but Sprints coverage map showed I would have trouble Verizon's coverage map shows I should have full signal.
+It was the same with Sprint, but Sprints coverage map showed I would have trouble Verizon's coverage map shows I should have a full signal.
 Verizon wants to blame the phone I am using they are FOS."

 Why have we picked on Verizon?
 Because they are the most aggressive about hyping their coverage maps and someone needs to make them accountable to their claims.
-We will get to AT&T, Sprint, T-Mobile and others as well in due time.
-Here are links to other carriers coverage maps that we recommend you check before claiming the their coverage maps lie on our site: AT&T Sprint/Nextel, T-Mobile, Tracfone, Alltel, Cellular One, US Cellular, Cricket Comm, Qwest Wireless, Metro PCS
+We will get to AT&T, Sprint, T-Mobile, and others as well in due time.
+Here are links to other carriers coverage maps that we recommend you check before claiming their coverage maps lie on our site: AT&T Sprint/Nextel, T-Mobile, Tracfone, Alltel, Cellular One, US Cellular, Cricket Comm, Qwest Wireless, Metro PCS